-There might be some situation when you want to share your workshop or training plan with someone who likely would not want to sign up to create her own SessionLab account in order to view the session.
-In this case, you can create a Shareable link: this allows the session plan to be shared with people without having them to log in to SessionLab.
+There might be a situation when you want to share your workshop or training plan with someone who likely would not want to sign up to create their own SessionLab account in order to view the session.
+In this case, you can create a Shareable link: this allows the session plan to be shared with people without having them log in to SessionLab.

 People with the shareable link will be able to open and view the session plan, including all its details and description.
 However, since they are not logged in, they are not able to make comments.

-When you create a shareable link to your session, then the session does not become searchable publicly over the internet, the session can be opened only if someone has the link you created.
+When you create a shareable link to your session, then the session does not become searchable publicly over the internet.
+The session can only be opened if someone has the link you created.
 As the owner of the session, you can withdraw the shareable link anytime by clicking on the same button you created the link with.
+You’ll see a little green line when the link is active, and when you click it again, the line will turn white to show that it’s inactive.
 In this case, the link you shared with people will stop working.
 If you want to re-enable this sharing option later on for your session, then the exact same link will be created.

 If a session belongs to a team workspace, then all members of the team by default have viewer rights to that session, and therefore the ability to search and use content from the session.
-This is different than specifically inviting a collaborator to a session, since only the personally invited collaborators receive notifications about the comments made on the session.
+This is different than being specifically invited to collaborate on a session.
+If you’ve been invited to collaborate (as either an owner, editor or viewer) then you’ll receive emails about comments on the session.
+However, if a user simply has access to the session as they’re a workspace member, then they won’t receive these emails.
 Learn more about the team workspace in our knowledge articles about the Team account.